High Protein Strawberry Cottage Cheese Ice Cream

 Ice Cream

-- 1 (750 g) tub high fat cottage cheese, strained and liquid removed
+- 1 (750 g) tub full fat cottage cheese, strained and liquid removed

 - 1 cup fresh strawberries